 Tankless water heaters heat water directly without the use of a storage tank.
 When a hot water tap is turned on, cold water travels through a pipe into the unit.
 Either a gas burner or an electric element heats the water.
 As a result, tankless water heaters deliver a constant supply of hot water.
 You don’t need to wait for a storage tank to fill up with enough hot water.
 However, a tankless water heater’s output limits the flow rate.

 If your tankless water heater isn’t performing up to par here’s what you should check.

 What’s the issue when you have no hot water in house but have cold water?
 This is the most common problem you can expect with a tankless water heater.
 To get to the root of the problem, ask yourself the following questions.

-Is something plugged up?
 Check your vents and air intake channels for blockages.
 Lucky for you, most tankless water heaters have notification systems that tell you if you have a blocked exhaust vent somewhere.
 Make sure everything—inside and outside—is free of blockages, dust bunnies, or other debris.
 Dirty burners are also a source of blockage.
 Make sure they’re clean!

-What about my power source?
 If you’re running on electricity, check your main electrical panel.
 Something may have caused the breaker to trip, requiring a reset before your tankless water heater will work again.
 If you’re burning gas, make sure you paid your bill, there’s propane in your tank, or the gas valve is fully in the ON position.

 In the winter, frozen water pipes can prevent hot water from reaching you and your appliances.
 Safely and naturally thaw your pipes before trying again for some hot water.